RianaFerreira/sharemyride/README.md

 *  feedback for the user when I click something until I realised I booked 5 times
 *  ability to cancel booking?
 *  more consistent user experience, for example I cannot confidently guess what some links will take me
+*  Trip reviews
+*  Driver ratings
+*  Content for the website

 ## GITHUB REPOSITORY
 *  https://github.com/RianaFerreira/sharemyride.git